+- a) General AGOA: Designated Sub-Saharan countries that are GSP beneficiaries and meet certain requirements: List of 39 countries.
+The Gambia, Liberia and Sierra Leone are included; - b) Textiles and apparel eligibility: additional requirements apply (see this link).
+Liberia and Sierra Leone are included. - Coverage: AGOA could be called a "super GSP"... it covers 97,5% of the US tariff lines.... check your product code in the Harmonized Tariff Schedule of the Unites States at HTSUS 2021 HTSUS 2021 (symbol: D and for textiles and clothing heading 9819)

+DFQF: USA - AGOA (2)

-- AGOA was signed into law on 18 May 2000, was amended and renewed several times and is currently extended until 30 Sep 2025 - Eligibility: Designated Sub-Saharan countries that are GSP beneficiaries and meet certain requirements (general AGOA see 39 countries, for textiles and apparel eligibility see this link) - Coverage: AGOA could be called a "super GSP".. it covers 97,5% of the US tariff lines....
-HTSUS 2021 (symbols: D and heading 9819) - Rules of Origin - a) (i) same as GSP basic requirement but the cost or value of materials produced in the US may be counted towards the 35% up to a maximum amount not to exceed 15%; and cumulation with other AGOA beneficiaries is possible; (ii) no certificate of origin is required, but the exporter should be prepared to submit a declaration - b) Textile/apparel products: only if imported from designated AGOA beneficiaries (see this link) - i.
-Manufacture from fabrics - ii.
+Rules of Origin

+- a) General AGOA: (i) same as GSP basic requirement but the cost or value of materials produced in the US may be counted towards the 35% up to a maximum amount not to exceed 15%; and cumulation with other AGOA beneficiaries is possible; (ii) no certificate of origin is required, but the exporter should be prepared to submit a declaration - b) Textile/apparel products: only if imported from designated AGOA beneficiaries (see this link) - Manufacture from fabrics - ii.
 De minimis and other special rules: see p.
 38 of the Handbook; - iii.
 Certificate of origin is required